-Intellectual property is subject to a variety of protections which is categorized into three different legal traditions as mentioned below:
+Intellectual property is subject to a variety of protections which are categorized into three different legal traditions as mentioned below:

 1. Trade secrets

 All types of Intellectual work products like work formulas, patterns, and devices used for a business purpose are called trade secrets.
-In the same way, the Protection of trade secrets is vary from nation to nation.
+In the same way, the Protection of trade secrets varies from nation to nation.

-Any software or application with unique elements, procedures as well as compilations are known as trade secrets.
-Some examples of trade secrete are customer lists, company algorithms, working processes, a formula of the product, and so on.
+Any software or application with unique elements, procedures as well and compilations is known as a trade secret.
+Some examples of trade secrets are customer lists, company algorithms, working processes, a formula of the product, and so on.